webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 `Seeded Crawl`{ .badge-orange }

 When enabled, the crawler will check for a sitemap at /sitemap.xml and use it to discover pages to crawl if found.
+It will not crawl pages found in the sitemap that do not meet the crawl's scope settings or limits.

 This can be useful for discovering and capturing pages on a website that aren't linked to from the seed and which might not otherwise be captured.